-Keep pace with today’s changing responsibilities for Physiotherapists with EIM’s Postprofessional Doctorate of Physical Therapy in Musculoskeletal Management.
+Keep pace with today’s changing responsibilities for Physiotherapists with EIM’s Postprofessional Clinical Doctorate in Musculoskeletal Management.

 With the ongoing advancement of physiotherapy practice across the globe comes increasing clinical roles and responsibilities.
 Internationally, some recent changes to the physiotherapy scope of practice have included the ability to order diagnostic imaging studies and laboratory analysis.
 Current entry-to-practice physiotherapy training does not meet the educational requirements for these new competencies.
 EIM’s Postprofessional DPT provides advanced training to allow physiotherapists to meet these standards and excel in today’s health care environment.

-EIM’s Postprofessional Doctorate of Physical Therapy in Musculoskeletal Management includes:
+EIM’s Postprofessional Clinical Doctorate in Musculoskeletal Management includes:

 - The coursework that physiotherapists need to feel comfortable with the advanced scope of practice.